Kolawole-Ikeoluwa-Joshua/TicketZen/README.md

 4. Set up easy publish script - just for this project usecase

-NNOTE: Not ideal in a real-world project, just to speed up package publishing process in this project
+NOTE: Not ideal in a real-world project, just to speed up package publishing process in this project

 ```
 /* custom publish script